lemocla/Which-way-is-up/README.md

 View live project here [link to deployed link](https://which-way-is-up.herokuapp.com/)

-To make a paiement, you may use the following card number:
+To make a paiement, you may use the following card numbers:
 - Visa: 4111 1111 1111 1111
 - Mastercard: 2223 0000 4840 0011
 - Amex: 3714 49635 398431

-For a selection of card number to use, please refer to this Braintree [documentation](https://developer.paypal.com/braintree/docs/guides/credit-cards/testing-go-live/python)

 ## **TABLE OF CONTENT**